Mahyar-Abdi/mahyar-abdi.github.io/_pages/about.md

     </div>
     <div class="experience-role">Bioinformatics & Genomics Research Project</div>
     <div class="experience-topics">
-      Conducted comparative genomic analysis of 61 OMP genes in <i>H. pylori</i>.
+      Our research focuses on exploring the genetic diversity of Helicobacter pylori outer membrane proteins (OMPs) using whole-genome sequencing.
+H. pylori infects more than half of the world’s population, and its success as a pathogen is largely due to its highly variable antigenic structures.
+We analyzed 30 Iranian isolates and used a custom Python-based BLAST+ pipeline to assess the presence, absence, and variation of 61 OMP genes.

-      Identified 611 novel alleles, with hopC and horA consistently present and babC absent.
+Our results revealed significant diversity among these genes, identifying over 600 novel alleles and distinct distribution patterns.
+Some genes, such as hopC and horA, were universally present, while others like babC and hopU were completely absent.
+These findings highlight the strong evolutionary pressures acting on OMPs and their roles in adaptation, immune evasion, and antibiotic resistance.

-      Findings highlight promising targets for vaccine development and personalized therapies, particularly for high-prevalence populations in Iran.
+This study provides valuable insights into the molecular evolution of H. pylori and identifies potential targets for developing new therapeutic and vaccine strategies, particularly relevant for high-prevalence regions such as Iran.
     </div>
   </div>
   <div class="experience-logo">